-Foundation University Journal of Psychology (FUJP) is a member of the Committee on Publication Ethics (COPE).
 Foundation University Journal of Psychology (FUJP) also endorses the American Psychological Association (APA) Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Natural and Social Sciences Journals.

 Submission of a manuscript to a Foundation University Journal of Psychology (FUJP) implies that all authors have read and agreed to its content and that the manuscript conforms to the journal’s policies.